Arion (character): Post-Crisis

-The New 52 onward (2011 - Current)
+The New 52 onward (2011 - current)

 Although he did not make a full appearance, Arion would make a brief cameo and was mentioned in the 2014 Secret Six relaunch; it is revealed that millions of years ago, he was the wizard responsible for sealing away elder gods known as the "Dark Giants", who appear to be both based on and a reference to Cthulhu Mythos deities and are the central antagonists that threaten the world in the modern-day from being released due to Black Alice's condition of siphoning magic around the world, undoing the very seals that kept them in place.
 His children are also the antagonist as they work to help undo the seal, having formed a cult named the "Children of Arion".
 The four members remain nameless save seemingly the leader, Uvian.

 Following the company-wide rebranding in DC Rebirth, Arion is reintroduced in Blue Beetle.
 In this continuity, he shares similarities to his previous version such as being a former king of Atlantis and is stated to be a Lord of Order manifested in the physical form of an Atlantean demigod.
 He is also indirectly mentioned alongside his brother by the newer version of Calculha and Dark Majistra, this revised history making him an ancestor of Aquaman, Ocean Master, Atlan, and Atlanna.
-In the Blue Beetle "Hard Choices" storyline, a villainous version of Arion appears.
+In the "Hard Choices" storyline, a villainous version of Arion appears.
 Thousands of years ago, Arion was believed to have been turned into an insane villain from exposure to the Blue Beetle scarab and gains a more demonic appearance from the usage of more malevolent magic.
 After being sealed away by Doctor Fate long ago, he uses his apprentice Mordecai Cull to lure Doctor Fate.
 Jaime Reyes, and the Blue Beetle scarab into undoing his sealing, stealing the scarab for himself to use its power to destroy the world.
 With the help of Doctor Fate and his allies, Jaime Reyes manages to defeat the sorcerer and his Atlantean demons created by his magic.
 Arion is then sealed in a crystal of absolution by Doctor Fate for 10,000 years.